-Laurie Scott studied North India classical music with master sarode player and musical genius, Ali Akbar Khan, for an extended period of time.
+Laurie Scott is an author and musician who studied the classical music of North India with the master sarode player and musical genius, Ali Akbar Khan, for almost 25 years.

 To learn more about the music, her teacher Ali Akbar Khan, the lineage, the sarode, and Laurie Scott, please read below.